 Program for Development of Projects in the Field of Artificial Intelligence

-ATLAS (Artificial intelligence theoretical foundations for advanced spatial-temporal modelling of data and processing)
+(Artificial intelligence theoretical foundations for advanced spatial-temporal modeling of data and processing)

-The project is led by Singidunum University, whereas the Institute of Physics, Belgrade is a partner in the project.
-The Institute’s team is headed by Andreja Stojić, PhD.
+The project is managed by Singidunum University, and the Institute of Physics Belgrade is a project partner.
+The Institute’s team is led by Dr. Andreja Stojić.

-The project engages in the development of theoretical methods of artificial intelligence and its application, as well as computational simulation through a platform intended for the research of complex geospatial systems of variables in time.
-The goal is to offer a ground for recommendations of measures to reduce the harmful effects of air pollution.
+The project deals with the development of the artificial intelligence theoretical methods and the application of artificial intelligence and computer simulation through a platform that is intended for the research of complex geospatial systems changing in time.
+The aim is to provide a basis for recommending measures to reduce the harmful effects of air pollution.
+Project duration: 2020-2022

 Special research program on COVID-19